Home

 Tips on planting the bulbs

-The bulbs should be planted in September/October (unless they happen to sprout sooner).
+» The bulbs should be planted in autumn, so mark your calendar to plant them in late September/October (unless they happen to sprout sooner).
 Until then, store them in a paper bag in cool spot.

 Soil -- Use well draining soil.
 A typical mix is 2 parts potting soil mixed with 1 part perlite or pumice.
-An alternate mix is 1 part coir fiber to 1 part perlite or coarse horticultural sand.
+An alternate mix is 1 part coir fiber to 1 part perlite or coarse horticultural sand, with some slow-release fertilizer mixed in.

-Water the soil lightly, so it is slightly moist throughout (not soggy), and keep it this moist until they sprout.
-Keep the pot out of direct sun, and preferably at room temperature until they sprout.
+Water the soil lightly, so it is slightly moist throughout (not saturated), and keep it this moist until they sprout.
+Keep the pot out of direct sun, and preferably around room temperature until they sprout.
 When the bulbs sprout, start increasing the water and move the pot into sun.

 Sunlight -- They appreciate mostly-sunny conditions.
-In warmer climates, it may be a good idea to give some afternoon shade.
+In my experience, they can tolerate less sun in winter if they receive more sun in spring.
+In warmer climates, it may be necessary to give some afternoon shade, and also keep the pot shaded.

-Winter care -- The plant needs protection from frost throughout winter.
+Winter care -- The plant grows throughout winter and needs protection from freezing temperatures then.

 Have fun growing them!